-More than 11 thousand elite athletes compete in Boston's Head of the Charles Regatta, the world's biggest 3-day rowing (sometimes called "sculling" or just "crew") event.
+More than 12,000 elite athletes compete in Boston's Head of the Charles Regatta, the world's biggest 3-day rowing (sometimes called "sculling" or just "crew") event.

-Held on the 3rd weekend in October when fall foliage colors begin to peak along the Charles River where the races take place, the Head of the Charles Regatta attracts top rowers from Boston and around the world.
+Held on the 3rd weekend in October when fall foliage colors begin to peak along the Charles River where the races take place between Boston and Cambridge, the Head of the Charles Regatta attracts top rowers from Boston and around the world.

 If you are coming to watch, you'll be part of a massive crowd of up to 300,000 spectators lining both sides of the river plus nearby bridges.